NVIDIA/MegaMolBART/QUICKSTART.md

 ## Training MegaMolBART

+### Training on a Workstation

 The easiest way to understand how training works is to train a very small version of the model.

-A sample docker run command for training looks like the following, where `RESULT_PATH` is edited to where model training results are stored.
+A sample docker run command for training on a workstation looks like the following, where `RESULT_PATH` is edited to where model training results are stored.

 The `WANDB_API_KEY` variable contains a Weights & Biases API key or can be omitted if you do not have an account.
+The variable `WANDB_OFFLINE` controls whether or not the Weights and Biases log files are uploaded to a Weights and Biases account during training. **If `WANDB_OFFLINE` is set to `FALSE` and an invalid `WANDB_API_KEY` is provided, the training will hang before starting.** Thus, it is recommended to leave it set to `TRUE` when getting started with MegaMolBART.
+Any log files can also be uploaded after the training has finished, as described in the Weights and Biases documentation.

+The remaining variables are as set previously.

 ```bash
 #!/bin/bash